onap/oom-offline-installer/docs/InstallGuide.rst

             # This means they host kubernetes api server, controller manager and scheduler.
             # This example uses infra for this purpose, however note that any
             # other host could be used including kubernetes nodes.
-            # cluster_ip needs to be set for hosts used as control planes.
+            # cluster_ip needs to be set for hosts used as control planes, external_ip can also be used.
             kubernetes-control-plane:
               hosts:
                 infrastructure-server